Chr1sC0de/Numerical-Recipes/README.md

 # Numerical-Recipes
-Implementation of some numerical recipes
+Implementation of some numerical recipes from book, for pedagological reasons